 Typically, sciatica is made worse by bending, lifting, sneezing and coughing.

 Sciatica is a common problem for manual workers, sedentary office workers and is particularly prevalent during pregnancy.

 Sciatica nerve pain is caused by pressure on the sciatic nerve – a very large nerve that originates from the lower lumbar spine and travels through the buttock into the leg as far as the back of the knee.

-Since there are many disorders that can cause sciatica, your physiotherapists’ first task is to determine the exact cause of your sciatic nerve interference.
+Since there are many disorders that can cause sciatica, your physiotherapist’s first task is to determine the exact cause of your sciatic nerve interference.

-Physiotherapy treatment always begins with a thorough history, spinal, orthopaedic and neurological examination.
-Special diagnostic imaging investigations such as X-ray, CT, MRI and posture pro scan may also be required to accurately diagnose your sciatica.
+At a2z Health Group, we’ll also conduct spinal, orthopaedic and neurological examinations.
+Special diagnostic imaging investigations such as x-ray, CT, MRI and posture pro scan may also be required to accurately diagnose your sciatica.